madkira/LET_Framework/README.md

 ```

 ##### FORMAT
-Allow to change the printer format in order to facilitate the integration in the automation process available format XML TEXT
+Allow to change the printer format in order to facilitate the integration in the automation process available format JUNIT XML TEXT
+JUNIT format force STOP_TEST_ON_FAILED and ONLY_FAILED_ASSERT to ON
 There is also a CUSTOM format that is allowed if specific format is required and can be implemented inside the folder ```src/Data_Format/custom/```

 _Default if not specified TEXT_